Lobbying success starts here: at our seminars, or at your site

 2. You’ll also learn from and network with your peers.
 We encourage interactivity in our seminars, and provide ample opportunities for questions and discussion.
 You might learn as much from your colleagues around the table as you do from the instructors and our extensive curriculum materials.

 3. You’ll get the complete picture of governmental advocacy.
 Legislative advocacy is only part of the picture.
-An effective advocate also needs to be familiar with budget and regulatory processes and build relationships with key managers and staff in these areas as well as in the Legislature and the Governor’s Office of Legislative Affairs.
+An effective advocate also needs to be familiar with Budget and Regulatory Agency processes and build relationships with key managers and staff in these areas, as well as in the Legislature and the Governor’s Office of Legislative Affairs.
+And you need to learn about Media Strategies in order to support your lobbying efforts.

-Lobbying 101 / The Legislative Process (introductory course)
+Lobbying 101: The Legislative Process & Legislative Advocacy

 This course thoroughly explores the step-by-step fundamentals of the legislative process in California and provides key insights into how the process “really works.”
 Seminar attendees receive comprehensive resource materials and participate in interactive exercises.

 From textbook analysis to real-world stories from the trenches, you’ll learn the basics and best practices of effective advocacy.
-These include the qualities of an effective legislative advocate; the rules of effective advocacy; the language, culture and mores of the California legislature; the do’s and don’ts of testifying; how to find the right author for a bill; client relations; and much more.
+These include the qualities of an effective legislative advocate; the rules of effective advocacy; the language, culture and mores of the California legislature; how to work with committee staff; the do’s and don’ts of testifying; how to find the right author for a bill; client relations; and much more.

-The advanced course builds on principles taught in the introductory class and provides an interactive overview of the evolving world of governmental advocacy, presented by subject matter experts in these critical (but often overlooked) practice areas: Lobbying the Administration; Budget Advocacy; Regulatory Agency Advocacy; and Media Strategies.
+Lobbying 201 builds on principles and best practices taught in Lobbying 101, and provides an interactive overview of the evolving world of governmental advocacy, presented by subject matter experts in these critical (but often overlooked) practice areas: Lobbying the Administration; Budget Advocacy; Regulatory Agency Advocacy; and Media Strategies.

 Our seminars provide value to all government and public affairs professionals

-Since 2006, Capitol Seminars has helped more than 1500 government and public affairs professionals become better-informed about the legislative process and the real-world, practical applications of lobbying in California.
+Since 2006, Capitol Seminars has helped more than 1500 government and public affairs professionals become better-informed about the people, processes and best practices involved in Legislative, Budget and Regulatory Agency advocacy, Lobbying the Administration, and Media Strategies.
+In just two days, our seminars provide you with a comprehensive overview of the real-world, practical applications of lobbying in California.

 In addition to novice and veteran lobbyists and their support staff, our seminars are valuable to anyone else involved in governmental advocacy or interested in learning how the Legislative and Executive branches of California state government work.